Tomato Trouble Shooting

 APHIDS

 One of the most most pervasive of garden pests, aphids seem to materialise out of nowhere as soon as new growth appears in Spring.
 Sucking sap directly from the newest growth damaging the most important growing parts.
-Can be controlled with Yates Mayrik.
+Can be controlled with Yates Mavrik.

 WHITE FLY